 The PPIs used to control GERD include:

-Other medications may also be effective in treating GERD and reducing your risk of stricture.
+Other medications may also be effective for treating GERD and reducing your risk of esophageal stricture.
 They are:

-Treatment, while effective, may not be permanent.
-You may need to take medication throughout your lifetime to control GERD and reduce your risk for stricture.
-For patients who undergo esophageal dilation, approximately 30 percent require a repeat of the dilation within one year (Banki).
+You may need to take medication throughout your lifetime to control GERD and reduce your risk of developing another esophageal stricture.

 You can help prevent benign esophageal stricture by avoiding substances that can damage your esophagus.
-Protect children and keep all corrosive household substances out of their reach.
+Protect your children by keeping all corrosive household substances out of their reach.

-Managing symptoms of GERD can greatly reduce your risk for stricture.
-Follow your physician’s instructions regarding dietary and lifestyle choices that can minimize the reflux of acid into your esophagus, and take all medication as prescribed to control symptoms of GERD.
+Managing symptoms of GERD can also greatly reduce your risk for esophageal stricture.
+Follow your doctor’s instructions regarding dietary and lifestyle choices that can minimize the backup of acid into your esophagus.
+It’s also important to make sure you take all medications as prescribed to control symptoms of GERD.